 This week was a "Korean Food Week" at the local "Park n Shop" here in Hong Kong.
 There were great deals on delicious kimchi, Gochujang paste (savory and pungent fermented Korean condiment made from red chili, glutinous rice, fermented soybeans and salt) and lots of laver (nori seaweed snacks).
 Who can say no to all of that deliciousness!

-I bought an extra large lifetime supply of kimchi so I am sure there will be many other kimchi recipes coming your way soon.
-However in the mean time, please check out Jasline's, The Foodie Bakers' Creamy Kimchi Pasta , Kimchi Pantry Fried Rice or a blast from the past with my BiBimBap 비빔밥.
+I bought an extra large lifetime supply of kimchi so of course we will make Gochujang Fried Rice with Leftover Ham, Creamy Kimchi Pasta or a blast from the past with our BiBimBap 비빔밥.

 Natural Probiotic Food